drewolbrich/ScrollingContentViewController/README.md

 ## Overview

-ScrollingContentViewController makes it easy to create a view controller with a scrolling content view, or to convert an existing static view controller into one that scrolls.
+ScrollingContentViewController makes it easy to create a view controller with a single scrolling content view, or to convert an existing static view controller into one that scrolls.
 Most importantly, it takes care of several tricky undocumented edge cases involving the keyboard, navigation controllers, and device rotations.

 ## Background

 A common UIKit Auto Layout task involves creating a view controller with a fixed layout that is too large to fit older, smaller devices, or devices in landscape orientation, or the area of the screen that remains visible when the keyboard is presented.
+The problem is compounded when [Dynamic Type](https://developer.apple.com/documentation/uikit/uifont/scaling_fonts_automatically) is used to support large font sizes.

 For example, consider this sign up screen, which fits iPhone Xs, but not iPhone SE with a keyboard:

 <img src="https://github.com/drewolbrich/ScrollingContentViewController/raw/master/Images/Overview-Comparison.png" width="888px">

 This case can be handled by nesting the view inside a scroll view.
-You can do this manually in Interface Builder, as described by Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) documentation, but many steps are required.
-If your view contains text fields, you'll have to write code to compensate for the keyboard when it's presented, as in [Managing the Keyboard](https://developer.apple.com/library/archive/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/KeyboardManagement/KeyboardManagement.html#//apple_ref/doc/uid/TP40009542-CH5-SW3).
+You could do this manually in Interface Builder, as described by Apple's [Working with Scroll Views](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithScrollViews.html) documentation, but many steps are required.
+If your view contains text fields, you'll have to write code to adjust the view to compensate for the presented keyboard, as described in [Managing the Keyboard](https://developer.apple.com/library/archive/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/KeyboardManagement/KeyboardManagement.html#//apple_ref/doc/uid/TP40009542-CH5-SW3).
 However, handling the keyboard robustly is [surprisingly complicated](#keyboard-resize-filtering), especially if your app presents a sequence of screens with keyboards in the context of a navigation controller, or when device orientation support is required.

-To simplify this task, ScrollingContentViewController inserts the scroll view into the view hierarchy for you, along with all necessary Auto Layout constraints.
+To simplify this task, ScrollingContentViewController inserts the scroll view into the view hierarchy for you at run time, along with all necessary Auto Layout constraints.

 When used in a storyboard, ScrollingContentViewController exposes a [`contentView`](#contentView) outlet that you connect to the view that you'd like make scrollable.
-Everything else is taken care of automatically.
+Everything else is taken care of automatically, including keyboard presentation and device orientation changes.

 ScrollingContentViewController can be configured using storyboards or entirely in code.
 The easiest way to use it is by subclassing the `ScrollingContentViewController` class instead of [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller).
 However, when this is not an option, a helper class called `ScrollingContentViewManager` can be composed with your existing view controller class instead.